 Developed by a Vietnamese tech company, Zalo is tailor made for local businesses.
 It boasts 60 million regular users and is probably more effective to target Vietnamese businesses than Facebook.
 E-commerce functions and contactless payments can be easily integrated meaning local transactions are simple to complete.

-Of the 60 millions users, Generation Z makes up 80%.
-As this group becomes more prominent in the B2B space, it’s worth becoming established now on their preferred platforms.
+Generation Z makes up 80% of the 60 million users.
+As this group becomes more prominent in the B2B space, and as Zalo continues to grow increasingly popular, it’s worth becoming established now on their preferred platforms.

 B2B marketing on social media — top tips: